Please do not dispose of the following in your red recycling bin.

 Make sure all decorations, tree stands, soil, pots and netting have been removed.

-What happens to the trees we collect?
+What happens to the trees

 They are either composted or turned into chippings which will be used as a mulch to spread on the flower beds.
 Mulch will suppress weed growth and help the soil to retain moisture.